devopsctl/gitlabctl/docs/gitlabctl_get_projects.md

 ## gitlabctl get projects

-List all Gitlab projects
+List projects of the authenticated user or of a group

 ### Synopsis

-List all Gitlab projects
+List projects of the authenticated user or of a group

 ```
 gitlabctl get projects [flags]